Outcomes

 Impacts

-Optimal and robust P&S processes will yield significant practical benefits, that can be classified across several areas:
+Optimal and robust P&S processes yield significant practical benefits, that can be classified across several areas:

 AI-supported P&S will generally increase both efficiency and effectiveness of operations, reducing respectively the planning time and, most importantly, ensuring that models and algorithm capture the complexity of ever changing contextual conditions and recommend cost-optimal solutions, be they strategic design or operational management, supporting a general improvement in performance (which will ensure investment in AI is sustained by rapid returns).